What Is General Assistance?

 $850 – 4 or more person household

-With the exception of individuals enrolled in the Interim Assistance Reimbursement Program, no applicant may receive more than three months of assistance in a 12 month period.
+With the exception of individuals enrolled in the Interim Assistance Reimbursement Program, no applicant may receive more than two months of assistance in a 12 month period.
 A new application is required for each month in which assistance is requested.

 Interim Assistance Reimbursement (IAR) Program